ModifAmorphic/outward/Transmorphic/README.md

 \**1h sword --> 1h sword, 2h axe --> 2h axe, Boots --> Boots, etc.*

-<p> Alchemy and Cooking crafting menus can also be enabled in the Character UI.
-They are disabled by default in the options / settings file.
-Alchemy and Crafting menus now require 2 additional ingredients by default - Alchemy Kit or Cooking Pot and wood.
-The crafting kit is not consumed/destroyed on crafting.
-The new ingredient requirement can be disabled.</p>

 ## 1. Equip Item
 ![Equip Target Item](https://github.com/ModifAmorphic/outward/blob/mods/transmorphic/Transmorphic/RawAssets/EquipItemSmallest.png?raw=true)
 ## 2. Transmog in New Crafting Menu